 Adamvs Sauvignon Blanc – Produced from 100% Sauvignon Blanc, the wine is barrel fermented and aged in 30%, new, French oak for 15 months before bottling.
 The production is on average slightly more than 100 cases per vintage.

-Serving and Decanting Adamvs with Wine, Food, Pairing Tips
+Serving Adamvs wine with Wine, Food, Pairing Tips

-Sauvignon Blanc, the white wine of Adamvs is best served with all types of seafood and shellfish, sushi, sashimi, chicken, veal, pork and cheese.
+Their Sauvignon Blanc, the white wine of Adamvs is best paired with all types of seafood and shellfish, sushi, sashimi, chicken, veal, pork and cheese.

 Adamvs Wine Tasting Notes